 According to a report from the Nielsen Perishables Group, 30 percent of millennials eat foods that are certified as organic foods.
 There is increasing evidence to show that the American consumer is more concerned with healthy eating than ever before.

 Meanwhile, in its National Household Survey, the National Restaurant Association reported that 81 percent of adults polled thought there were more healthy options available on restaurant menus than in the previous two years of the study.

 Connecting Through Technology

 It's important for restaurants to utilize social media and mobile technology to engage millennial customers.
 According to data from the YAYA Connection, 65 percent of social media conversations are about where to eat out.

 Small Batch Alcohol

-Just like local foods, small, handmade batches of alcohol are widely popular with Millennials.
+Just like local foods, small, handmade batches of alcohol are widely popular with millennials.
 Chipotle and Smashburger are both adding a line of craft beers to their fast-casual menus in certain markets.

-Millennials are changing the way we dine.
+Millennials are rapidly changing the way we dine.
 Their values of societal and environmental good, coupled with a thriftiness toward money are creating a new kind of restaurant experience that focuses on sustainability, local foods, healthy options and bargain prices.